 On August 31, 2017, we acquired the business and certain assets of CLS Performance Solutions Limited ("CLS"), an independent provider of Enterprise Resource Planning (ERP) end user adoption and training services in the United Kingdom.
 The upfront purchase price was \$0.4 million which was paid in cash at closing.
-In addition, the purchase agreement required up to an additional \$2.2 million of consideration contingent upon the achievement of certain earnings targets during the twelve-month period following the completion of the acquisition.
+In addition, the purchase agreement required up to an additional \$2.2 million of consideration contingent upon the achievement of certain earnings targets during the twelvementh period following the completion of the acquisition.
 No contingent consideration was payable as the earnings target was not achieved for the twelve-month period subsequent to the acquisition.
-The purchase price allocation for the acquisition date.
-The goodwill recognized is due to the expected synergies from combining the operations of the acquired with the Company.
+The purchase price allocation for the acquisition includes \$0.3 million of a customer-related intangible asset which is being amortized over three years from the acquisition date.
+The goodwill recognized is due to the expected synergies from combining the operations of the acquiree with the Company.
 None of the goodwill recorded for financial statement purposes is deductible for tax purposes.
 The acquired CLS business is included in the Business Transformation Services segment, and the results of its operations have been included in the consolidated financial statements beginning September 1, 2017.
 The pro-forma impact of the acquisition is not material to our results of operations.
 The acquired CLS business is included in our acquiring United Kingdom subsidiary and its functional currency is the British Pound Sterling.